-Jo returned to her regular work schedule (of 3 days a week) in October 2017.
+Jo returned to her regular work schedule (of three days a week) six months later.

 BT Protection Plans are issued by Westpac Life Insurance Services Limited ABN 31 003 149 157 (‘Insurer’), except for Term Life as Superannuation and Income Protection as Superannuation which are issued by Westpac Securities Administration Limited ABN 77 000 049 472 ('WSAL') as trustee of the Westpac MasterTrust ABN 81 236 903 448.
 The Insurer and WSAL are wholly owned subsidiaries of the Bank.
 The Bank and no other member of the Westpac Group (other than the Insurer) guarantee the benefits payable in relation to BT Protection Plans.